What is the Pupil Premium?

 - Increased Speech and Language provision.

-- Pupil Premium subsidised or paid in full towards the participation of the pupil in school visits, to increase self-esteem and confidence.
+- Pupil Premium subsidised or paid in full towards the participation of the pupil in residentials, to increase self-esteem and confidence.

 How do we measure the impact of our strategies?